Student loan forgiveness panaceas target young people who are already in a tight financial position.

 Unfortunately, the actions undertaken by the FTC were not enough to discourage scammers and student loan scams continue with impunity.
 According to Investopedia, this type of debt hit an all time high in 2019 reaching $1.41 trillion.
 With the numbers of student debt projected to increase through 2020, we can expect the number of student loan scams to follow suit.

-Five Student Loan Scams to Avoid in 2020
+Five Student Loan Scams to Avoid

 Advance Fee Scam